squashql/squashql/README.md

 ---

-AITM is an open-source SQL query engine specialized in what-if analysis, building multi-dimensional queries to help back- end developers make the most of any SQL database, and front-end developers easily configure their own metrics in the UI.
+AITM is an open-source SQL query engine specialized in what-if analysis, building multi-dimensional queries to help back-end developers make the most of any SQL database, and front-end developers easily configure their own metrics in the UI.

-- AITM is a middleware between different databases and multiple clients/front end.
+- AITM is a middleware between [different popular SQL databases](#compatibility) and multiple clients/front end
-- It builds queries that were not possible in SQL and is compatible with several popular SQL databases.
+- It builds queries that were not possible or cumbersome in SQL
-- It helps front-end developers run SQL queries in their own language in [TypeScript](https://www.typescriptlang.org/).
+- It helps front-end developers run SQL queries in their own language in [TypeScript](https://www.typescriptlang.org/)

+## Compatibility

+AITM is currently compatible with [Spark](https://spark.apache.org/), [ClickHouse](https://clickhouse.com/) and [BigQuery](https://cloud.google.com/bigquery/).

 ## Prerequisites